For Immediate Release

 Media Contact: Robin Rice

 40 Moms.
 40 Messages.
 1 Happy LGBTQ Holiday

+A loving mother wrote; “I am so touched by the work you are doing.
+I am a mom, too.
+My daughter (who happens to be straight) is the absolute light of my life.
+I can hardly bear the thought of any child who feels disenfranchised, and does not know unconditional mother love.”
 Reader Viktor writes: “Oh.
 My.
 God.
 My heart.
 Thank you so much.
 You don’t know how much this means to me, and probably hundreds, if not more, LGBT kids out there… all my life I’ve wanted my mom to sit down with me and have a conversation with me telling me that it’s ok to be different.
 That different was better.
 That she still loved me the same no matter what.”

-“We are just family members who care and have created a way to show it during the often emotionally difficult holiday season,” says Rice.
+“We are just family members who care and have created a way to show it during the often emotionally difficult holiday season,” says Robin Rice.
 “Isn’t that what the season is supposed to be about—family, caring, and people coming together?
 We may have to do it in cyberspace, but we can still make a difference in someone’s life.”

 The Your Holiday Mom letters will be posted US Thanksgiving through January 1, 2016.
 For more information about this heartwarming online project, please visit the website or watch the video at http://www.youtube.com/watch?v=WKmf2hsY134